SITE MENU

 Money

 The currency in the UK is the pound sterling where 1 pound (£) is made up of 100 pence.
-This is the currency of England, Wales and Scotland, although you will find that Scotland has different banknotes for £10, £20, £50 and sometimes £5 as well.
-The exchange rate is around 2 US dollars = 1 UK pound.
-Yahoo keeps up-to-date figures on currency rates (select British Pounds).
+This is the currency of England, Wales and Scotland, although you will find that Scotland has some different banknotes.

-Credit cards such as Visa and MasterCard are accepted in major shops and hotels, but not often at small B&Bs.
+Credit cards such as Visa and MasterCard are accepted in major shops and hotels, but not so much at small B&Bs.

 Useful info addresses & sites